IanDCarroll/GoScrumYourself/DailyScrum.md

  3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__

+10/8/16
+ 1. __What did I do Yesterday that helped meet the Sprint Goal?__
+  - organize follow-up
+ 2. __What will I do today to help meet the Sprint Goal?__
+  - finish sparkle.py
+ 3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__
+  - I'm not going to get to TDD with ruby this sprint.
+It'll have to go on next sprint.

 10/7/16
  1. __What did I do Yesterday that helped meet the Sprint Goal?__
   - made friends